 A species in decline

-There are polar bear populations about which scientists still know very little, and the total number of polar bears worldwide remains uncertain.
-But the populations for which there is data together clearly point to a species in decline.
-And with the impacts of warming on polar bear habitat and feeding practices well documented, scientists who work in the field are clear that polar bears face a profound threat to their survival in the coming decades.
+In summary, there are polar bear populations about which scientists still know very little, and the total number of polar bears worldwide remains uncertain.
+But the trend in populations for which there is data point to a species in decline, compared to two or three decades ago.
+And with the impacts of warming on polar bear habitat and feeding well-understood, scientists are clear that polar bears face a profound threat to their survival in the coming decades.

 Main image: Polar bear with cub.

 Expert analysis directly to your inbox.